gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    an ERROR chunk with the Error in Protection error cause, with extra error causes "Error During Protection Handshake".

+   The DCI to be used for the handshake depends on the purpose of the DTLS connection.
+If this DTLS connection is being used for traffic purpose, DCI value is computed as the last active Traffic DCI increased by one modulo 4.
+   If this DTLS connection is being used for Restart purpose DCI value is computed as the last active Restart DCI increased by one modulo 4 and setting R bit to 1.

 ~~~~~~~~~~~ aasvg

 Initiator                                     Responder